Welcome to Western Michigan University!

 - Social activities with other students

-If you arrive in Kalamazoo by bus or train you can arrange for transportation to WMU’s main campus by calling a taxi.
-Two recommendations:
+By bus or train- If you arrive in Kalamazoo by bus or train you can arrange for transportation to WMU’s main campus by calling a taxi.
+Two options:

 |Company||Phone number||Estimated fare|